nuttann/nuttann.github.io/NuttannStuff.md

 think they did much good anymore, and I haven't checked recently, but they used to reduce mana costs in associated lines.
 (Some of our dots including Nature's use Evok like nukes) I do have the other spec augs in bank if they every are useful enough.
-Below is /output inventory - edited to clean up and added notes
+Below is /output inventory - edited to clean up and added notes.

+There are enough TBL group coins replace the type 5's if switching is the goal plus enough ToV coins for 5 type 5's

 General 1	Deep Caverns Collector's Case -- Kept this first so looted collectibles went to here.
    Probably would bank it if I didn't organize collectibles for guild.